 New Closing Rules Remain a Challenge

-Below is a Q&A with officials from NAR and the Mortgage Bankers Association that discusses the Closing Disclosure and other issues with the new process.
-Representing NAR is Joe Ventrone, deputy chief of regulatory affairs, and representing the MBA is Pete Mills, senior vice president of residential policy and member engagement.
-In their discussion, they refer to the new rules either as the “Know Before You Owe” rules or TRID, which stands for RESPA-TILA Integrated Disclosure.
+To get a sense of how the process is going at the one-year mark, Pete Mills, senior vice president of residential policy and member engagement at the Mortgage Bankers Association, and Joe Ventrone, deputy chief of regulatory affairs at NAR, sat down for a brief Q&A. In their discussion, they refer to the rules either as the “Know Before You Owe” rules, or TRID, which stands for RESPA-TILA Integrated Disclosure.
 In both cases, they’re referring to the closing rule changes that were finalized in 2013 and took effect last year on Oct.
 3.

-Joe Ventrone, NAR deputy chief of regulatory affairs: The TRID or “Know Before You Owe” rule has been a top priority for the industry since it was finalized in 2013, but we regularly hear from members and colleagues in the industry who have lingering concerns.
+Joe Ventrone, NAR Deputy Chief of Regulatory Affairs: The “TRID” or “Know Before You Owe” (KBYO) rule has been a top priority for the industry since it was finalized in 2013, but we regularly hear from members and colleagues in the industry who have lingering concerns.
 Before we discuss how the industry is operating now, let’s talk about the goals of the rule.
-From the MBA’s perspective, why did these changes happen?
+From MBA’s perspective, why did these changes happen?

-Pete Mills, MBA senior vice president of residential policy and member engagement: Home buyers invest a lot of energy in shopping for just the right home to meet their needs.
+Pete Mills, MBA Senior Vice President of Residential Policy and Member Engagement: Homebuyers invest a lot of energy in shopping for just the right home to meet their needs.
 Borrowers should be shopping for a mortgage like they shop for a home.
 Not every borrower is the same and not every lender or loan product is the same.
 As many REALTORS® can recall, before KBYO borrowers were getting a lot of information and paper that was not easy to decipher.
-With the rule and these new forms, the Loan Estimate and the Closing Disclosure, the Consumer Financial Protection Bureau was trying to consolidate overlapping disclosures, reduce confusion about loan terms and details for borrowers, and make it easier for consumers to shop and compare loan options.
+With the rule and these new forms, the Loan Estimate (LE) and the Closing Disclosure (CD), the Consumer Financial Protection Bureau (CFPB) was trying to consolidate overlapping disclosures, reduce confusion about loan terms and details for borrowers, and make it easier for consumers to shop and compare loan options.
 As important as it is for buyers to find the right home, it is just as important for them to find the right loan and understand all the key terms of that loan.